bitprophet/releases/docs/usage.rst

       (as per previous bullet point), ``releases_document_name``.
 E.g.
       ``releases_document_name = "CHANGES"`` would cause Releases to mutate a file called ``CHANGES.rst`` instead of ``changelog.rst``.
-    * It is possible to have multiple changelogs (useful, for example, if you are documenting multiple sub-projects).
-In this case set ``releases_docuement_name`` to a list containing all the changelogs you want processed.
-Each changelog must be explicitly listed.
-E.g.
-      ``releases_document_name = ['project_1/changelog', 'project_2/changes',
-      'changelog']``
+    * It is possible to target multiple changelog files for mutation by setting ``releases_document_name`` to a list of strings instead of a single string, e.g. ``releases_document_name = ['project_1/changelog', 'project_2/changes', 'changelog']``.
-    * Elements before or after this bulleted list will be untouched by Releases, allowing you to place e.g. paragraphs, comments etc at the top (or bottom) of the document.
+    * Releases only modifies the bulleted list in these files and does not touch other elements; this allows you to place paragraphs, comments etc at the top (or bottom) of the document.

 * List items are to be ordered chronologically with the newest ones on top.